geerlingguy/ansible-role-jenkins/README.md

     jenkins_connection_delay: 5
     jenkins_connection_retries: 60

+(Optional) Default to false, if you need to configure the remote host firewall (like firewalld by default in CentOS) to open the `jenkins_http_port` so it's accesible from outside the host.

+	jenkins_firewall_configure: true (default is false)

 Amount of time and number of times to wait when connecting to Jenkins after initial startup, to verify that Jenkins is running.
 Total time to wait = `delay` * `retries`, so by default this role will wait up to 300 seconds before timing out.

     # For RedHat/CentOS (role default):